Go Homemove to the page

 Price: $169 | Pages: 21 | Style: Light, Modern

 Sanaris is designed around a specific understanding of how patients evaluate healthcare providers online.
 The layout is calm, precise, and structured to answer the three questions an anxious visitor asks first: who you are, what you treat, and how to reach you.
-Everything else is secondary.

 The 21-page structure covers the full requirements of a professional healthcare or medtech site: a homepage built around credibility signals, individual service or specialty pages, a team section with space for clinician credentials and photography, patient information pages that reduce pre-visit anxiety, a blog for health education content, testimonials placed where decisions are made, and a contact page with appointment booking integration points.